- Peterborough Housing Strategy 2016-21

 There are various types of custom build project, which include:

 in.
 They may do some or all of the build themselves, or employ a builder, architect and in some cases, a project manager to oversee the build.

-- Group custom build – a group of people come together to design and develop a custom build housing development which they then live in.
+- Group self build – a group of people come together to design and develop a custom build housing development which they then live in.
 They may build this themselves or with help from a developer to manage the project.

 - Developer-led custom build – a developer divides a larger site into individual plots and provides a design and build service to purchasers.
 This gives people a chance to tailor existing house designs to suit their own preference and needs.

-Custom and Self Build Register
+Custom and Self Build Register,

-Peterborough City Council
+Peterborough City Council,

-If you would like to know more about the custom and self build project, have any queries about the registration, or would like a copy of the registration form sent to you, please email email@example.com or call 01733 863872.
+If you would like to know more about the Custom and Self Build project, have any queries about the registration, or would like a copy of the registration form sent to you, please email email@example.com or call 01733 863872.